Commander Cody and His Lost Planet Airmen (album)

-Commander Cody and His Lost Planet Airmen is the fifth album by American rock band Commander Cody and His Lost Planet Airmen.
+Commander Cody and His Lost Planet Airmen is the fifth album by American country band Commander Cody and His Lost Planet Airmen.
 Released in 1975, it was their first album for Warner Bros.
 Records.

 The album was the subject of the 1977 book Star-Making Machinery by Geoffrey Stokes, which chronicled its recording, production and marketing as an example of the behind-the-scenes operation of the U.S. music industry in the 1970s.

 Critical reception

 On AllMusic, Jana Pendragon wrote, "... this is another good outing for the wild boys....
 One more time, this band holds all the aces and plays every hand with a poker face that just won't quit.
 Commander Cody & His Lost Planet Airmen knew exactly what they were doing."